If You Want Me

 If You Want Me is the final solo studio album recorded by R&B and Gospel singer Carolyn Franklin (sister of Aretha Franklin) for RCA Records, in 1976.
 Reissued on CD by Big Break Records in 2014.

+Record Collector noted about the album, stating it "showcases a different Carolyn, her vocal delivery softer and further removed from the more immediately striking style favoured by Aretha and apparent on Carolyn’s debut Baby Dynamite!."